 As part of the contract with Jefferson Parish, the Company is provided funds to purchase firefighting equipment.
-For the years ended December 31, 2022 and 2021, the Company received \$4,175 and \$625, respectively, support used to purchase firefighting equipment.
+For the years ended December 31, 2023 and 2022, the Company received \$-0- and \$4,175, respectively, support used to purchase firefighting equipment.
 Once the useful life of the asset is exhausted, the asset is turned over to the Parish for sale or disposal.

-During the years ended December 31, 2022 and 2021, the Company received additional amounts from Jefferson Parish totaling \$-0- and \$1,317, respectively, representing a share of CARES Act money received by the Parish as a result of the COVID-19 pandemic.
+During the year ended December 31, 2023, the Company received additional amounts from Jefferson Parish totaling \$47,403 representing a share of money received by the Parish as a result of Hurricane Ida which made landfall in August 2021.